-Located in Central Asia, Tajikistan is a post-conflict, post-Soviet country with significant food security needs: Almost half the population lives below the national poverty line and many women and children are undernourished.
+Located in Central Asia, Tajikistan is a post-conflict, post-Soviet country with significant food security needs: 8.8 percent of the population lives on less than $1.25 a day, and many women and children are undernourished.

 Yet there is tremendous opportunity for improving agriculture and nutrition through the Tajik government’s leadership and partnership with development partners, the private sector, and other stakeholders.
-Seventy-three percent of Tajikistan’s population lives in rural areas, a majority of whom is engaged in agriculture.
-Across the country, agriculture accounts for 75 percent of employment and over a quarter of Gross Domestic Product (GDP).
+Seventy-three percent of Tajikistan’s population lives in rural areas and the majority is engaged in agriculture.
+Across the country, agriculture accounts for 75 percent of employment and over a quarter of gross domestic product (GDP).

 Results by the numbers

 The Government of Tajikistan is committed to implementing a progressive set of agricultural reforms to improve food security and nutrition.
 Its food security strategy is reflected in the Agrarian Policy Concept and Food Security, the Agriculture Investment Plan, and other documents and laws.
 With donor support, the government is building on this work to develop a focused land, water and agrarian reform program.